Alma Mater (Illinois sculpture): Description

 The Alma Mater is a bronze figure of a woman in academic robes.
 She stands in front of a stylized throne, or klismos, with her arms outstretched in welcome.
+On the back of the throne is the Great Seal of the State of Illinois.
 The attendant figure "Labor" is a male who stands to her proper right and wears a blacksmith's apron.
 At his feet lies a sheaf of papers.
 The proper left figure "Learning" is a female robed a classical gown with a sun bas-relief on front.
 Learning and Labor extend their hands in a handshake over the throne.
 The work stands approximately 13-feet tall.
 The granite base carries three inscriptions: